 Every checkout webhook is delivered as an HTTPPOST with this envelope:

 id: unique event id, stable across delivery retries (use it to dedupe).
-Also delivered as the Standard-Webhookswebhook-id.type: the event name (one of the topics in Available events).timestamp: ISO 8601 time the event was emitted.data: the resource object.data.objecttells you the resource type (payment,subscription,refund,dispute,installment,plan,payout).
+Also delivered as the Standard-Webhookswebhook-id.
+Everycheckout_link.*andpayout.*event carries a per-event id, so it is safe as an idempotency key, see Delivery, Retries and Idempotency.type: the event name (one of the topics in Available events).timestamp: ISO 8601 time the event was emitted.data: the resource object.data.objecttells you the resource type (payment,subscription,refund,dispute,installment,plan,payout).

 data are snake_case.